 While we’d like to think our homes have cleaner air than the outdoors, that’s not always the case.
-According to the EPA, indoor air can have up to 5x the amount of pollutants as outdoor air.
-These pollutants range from mold and mildew to allergens, and cause headaches, dizziness, or respiratory issues.
+According to the EPA, indoor air can have up to 5x the number of pollutants as outdoor air.
+These pollutants range from mold and mildew to allergens and cause headaches, dizziness, or respiratory issues.

 It’s important to keep your home’s air clean and healthy, especially if you have young children or elderly adults in your family, as they may have compromised immune systems.

 - Install a Whole-Home UV Light Air Purifier

 - Invest in a Whole-Home Air Cleaner